 - The trend measure is a 6-month moving average of the monthly seasonally adjusted annual rate (SAAR) of total housing starts for all areas in Canada.

-- The standalone monthly SAAR of total housing starts for all areas in Canada in April was 261,559 units, an increase of 22% from March.
+- The standalone monthly SAAR of total housing starts for all areas in Canada in August was 252,787 units, a decrease of 1% from July.

 - Document Type:

 Our Monthly Housing Starts and Other Construction data tables are issued on the 11th working day of the month.
 Exact release dates can be found in our Reports Calendar.

 You can also view this data on our Housing Market Information Portal.